Adam Hock

 Adam Hock (born October 9, 1964) is an American businessman who has founded and co-founded several companies in the financial sector.
 He was married to Latvian model Ginta Lapiņa, but the couple divorced in 2017.

 Early life and education

 Hock was born in Manhattan and raised in Westchester County, New York.
-He attended Rutgers University on a football scholarship, however an injury prevented his continuation.
+He attended Rutgers University on a football scholarship, until an injury ended his participation.